dixitt5/Incubyte-training/Micronaut/micronaut.md

 - ctrl x -> delete line
 - select class member -> f6 (move to other class)
 - ctrl j -> select one occurence of something

+---
+# testing pyramid
+- width - no of test cases, as they less time to execute

+## unit testing
+- test smallest unit, every small functionality
+- code testing
+- mock repository
+## integration test
+- testing of integration of each unit
+- say, one feature or interaction b/w modules
+- no mocking of current functionality
+- mocking of things not directly related to current slice is mocked, even if inside system
+## End 2 End
+- no mocking of inside system, even if outside of the slice
+- mocking of outside system
+## acceptance test
+- for business needs, like capabilities
+- for showing after product is ready
+- acts as a contract, if tests pass and system is accepted by client
+## UI manual testing
+- user experience test

+# outside in testing
+- testing starts from outer layer of system
+- testing of apis
+- start with integration testing

+# test-rest-assured dependency
+- for syntax of testing

+# testContainers
+- start the db, setup the docker container, and then closes the mariadb and ryuk

+# RequestSpecification
+- gets the instance of RestAssured by micronaut
+- given() -> context, arrange
+- when() -> action, act
+- then() - assert, assert

+# builder pattern
+- withQuantity()

+# reactive programming
+- flux and mono
+- can run on different threads
+- does not run until it is subscribed

+# performance test
+- spike
+- gradual
+- stress